International – Human Rights

 The Core Question: Intimate Sphere as Common Property?

 The proceedings before the ECtHR raise a fundamental question: Can a person's intimate sphere be declared common property simply because the media illegally disseminated it over years?
-The Federal Supreme Court effectively affirmed this by dismissing the appeal – on the grounds that the affected information was "generally known."
+The High Court of Zug affirmed this by adopting the "common property" argument and overturning the protective measure; the Federal Supreme Court then declined, on formal grounds, to enter into the appeal and did not examine the question on the merits.
 This logic means: The longer and more intensely a media campaign is waged, the less protection the victim enjoys.
-The ECtHR must now clarify whether Article 8 of the ECHR (right to respect for private and family life) provides protection that the Swiss Federal Supreme Court has denied.
+The ECtHR must now clarify whether Article 8 of the ECHR (right to respect for private and family life) provides protection that the Swiss courts have denied.

 Excessively Formalistic Approach of the Federal Supreme Court

-The Federal Supreme Court justified its dismissal by stating that the appellant had not expressed herself "with a single word" about the irreparable disadvantage – despite this being set forth over six pages of the appeal.
-The revision request was rejected by the same judge who had already issued the dismissal.
+The Federal Supreme Court justified its non-entry by stating that the appellant had not expressed herself "with a single word" about the irreparable disadvantage, despite this being set forth over six pages of the appeal.

 An academic paper by Schulthess/Aeschimann/Cottinelli (AJP 9/2022) characterizes the dismissal as "excessively formalistic" – the disadvantage was "absolutely obvious," the refusal to address the substantive questions unjustified.